olin/studentgovernment/honorcode.md

 #### Failure to Comply with Sanction(s)
-If the student fails to comply with sanctions, the Honor Board Chair and Vice Chair will determine if a noncompliance hearing (which is handled by the Dean of Student Affairs) is needed or if the Dean of Student Affairs is granted authority to setup a separate process.
+If the student fails to comply with sanctions, the Honor Board Chair and Vice Chair will determine if a noncompliance hearing (which is handled by the Adviser to the Honor Board) is needed or if the Adviser to the Honor Board is granted authority to setup a separate process.

 #### Streamlined Academic Report